blschatz/pyaff4-bls/README.md

 4. Verification of linear and block hashed images.
 5. Writing ZipFile style volumes.

+## What is in progress
+1. Logical file acquisition.

-What is not yet supported:
+## What is not yet supported:

 1. Encrypted AFF4 volumes.
 2. Persistent data store.
 3. HTTP backed streams.
 4. Support for signed statements or Bill of Materials.
-5. Logical file acquisition.

 # Notice